Unsuspicious-Industries/.github/profile/README.md

 # Unsuspicious Industries

-Welcome to Unsuspicious Industries, where we blend artificial intelligence with a sprinkle of magic to make the world a better place! ✨
+Welcome to Unsuspicious Industries, where we bland AI and formal systems to get closer to the truth.

-We're a non-profit research company dedicated to using AI to advance social and physical sciences.
-Our mission?
-To create precise world models that help us interact better with our environment, understand the world around us, and improve our societies. 🚀

-## Why Unsuspicious ?

-At Unsuspicious Industries (USI), we value :

- - 🗳️ democracy
- - 🌱 sustainability
- - 🧭 ethics

-We strive to integrate with communities and promote social progress.
-We believe that humanity's progress is a blend of technological and social advancements, and our goal is to discover new ways to exchange information, goods, and services.
-Together, we can make a difference!
+We are a non-profit dedicated to freedom, art and science.
+We believe in Free and Open-Source Software.

-## Join Us! 🎉
+## Contact

-Want to be part of something amazing?
-Drop us a line at [contact@unsuspicious.org](mailto:contact@unsuspicious.org) and join our mission to change the world! 🌟
+To learn more visit [ourwesite](https://unsuspicious.org) You can reach us at contact@unsuspicious.org or use out [contact page](https://unsuspicious.org/contact).